 - Exercise outdoors when pollen counts are at their lowest — before dawn and in the late afternoon and early evening.
 Because exercise causes you to breathe more deeply and inhale more pollen, try to do vigorous workouts indoors.
 If you’re going out for an easy walk, take a non-drowsy antihistamine before you go.

 - If you garden, take an antihistamine about a half hour before you go outside.
-Digging up dirt can stir up pollen, so you should wear gloves and a National Institute for Occupational Safety and Health (NIOSH)-rated 95 filter mask.
 Try not to touch your eyes.
 When you go back inside, wash your hands, hair and clothes.

 - Limit your exposure to indoor allergens to help reduce the severity of your spring allergies.
 Vacuum your furniture, leave your shoes by the door, shower often, cover floors with washable throw rugs, and use a dehumidifier and an air purifier with a HEPA filter.